 To get others involved you simply pass around the Ring-Con – there isn't a way to connect two Ring-Con devices to the game – and if you're happy with your score you can record it on a leaderboard for later.

 When you're done with the mini-games there are a series of exercise sets you can do.
 These range from toning different muscle groups and will get you in shape to either do better in the games, or just in real life.

 Can you do too much exercise?

 The idea is to only play for an hour at a time.
-We consider ourselves fairly fit, but certainly felt it at the time and certainly after the fact the next day.
+We consider ourselves fairly fit, but certainly felt it the next day.
 While this isn't and shouldn't be seen as a replacement for a decent circuits class, it's certainly a fun way to get some exercise without explicitly realising it.

 Nintendo being Nintendo, there are plenty warnings throughout the game about your breathing, making sure you keep hydrated, and overall making sure you don't overdo it.
 There are warm-ups and warm-downs included, but these can be skipped, at your peril.